 First place, and $20,000, was awarded to Brandon Janney (ME), Annie Kettmann (CLA) and Ahkar Kyaw (ME) for their design of a modular hydroponic approach to growing strawberries and other produce locally, cutting down on shipping costs and combating climate change.
 Second Place, and $10,000, was awarded to Aidan Ashworth (CLA), Shannon Bailey (CAFES) and Vy Vu (CE) for their concept of connecting, educating and enabling an online and local community about the role of vermiculture in reducing the greenhouse gases that result from landfilling food waste and third place, and $5000, was awarded to Ashleigh Austin (CLA) for her online community vision “Maternal Voices of Color” which aims to increase access to prenatal health care in underserved communities.

-Sponsored by Bill Swanson and run through CENG, the student challenge encourages interdisciplinary teams to take on the intersection of technology and society in a system thinking approach.
+Run through CENG, the student challenge encourages interdisciplinary teams to take on the intersection of technology and society in a system thinking approach.
 The faculty leads are Dawn Neill (CLA) and Rebekah Oulton (CENG), and the faculty mentors included Chris Kitts (CSM), Christina Firpo (CLA), Ben Lutz (CENG), Jill Speece (CENG) and Priya Verma (CAFES).

 Photos by Cal Poly Engineering photographer Dennis Steers.